alloy-rs/book/vocs/docs/pages/guides/speed-up-using-u256.md

+---
+description: Achieve up to 2x faster calculations by using Alloy's optimized U256 primitive types in MEV bots
+---

 # Build a fast MEV bot with Alloy's Primitive Types

 [Alloy](https://alloy.rs) is a successor to the deprecated [ethers-rs](https://github.com/gakonst/ethers-rs).
 In this guide, we will describe how you can reap the benefits of its better performance with minimal codebase changes to ethers-rs project.
 We will also implement an atomic UniswapV2 arbitrage simulation to showcase how different parts of the Alloy stack fit together.